On the Importance of Uncertainty in Decision-Making with Large Language Models: Introduction

 Large language models (LLMs) have emerged as a dominant paradigm in natural language processing \citep{rlhf, openai2023gpt4}, achieving state-of-the-art performance across a wide range of tasks \citep{gopher}.
 To reach this progress, LLMs have pushed model scale and dataset size to unprecedented levels.
 By optimizing such immense models exclusively to predict text, perhaps surprisingly, LLMs have achieved strong performance on a broad range of datasets and tasks \citep{sparks}, including translation, question-answering, and dialogue.

 \blfootnote{\textsuperscript{*}Research completed while on internship at Spotify.}

 In parallel, many critical real-world systems are increasingly relying on these models to make decisions \citep{foundation-for-decision}, where the consequences of a particular \emph{action} are typically reflected by a \emph{reward signal}.
 This usually works by fine-tuning an LLM to serve as a reward model, where we try to teach the network to predict the mean reward for each action.
 A common way of using this model to make decisions is to use the predictions greedily \citep{deepbayesianbandits}, taking the action with the greatest estimated reward.
 However, this approach ignores the fact that reward estimates may be inaccurate, which can lead to never-ending pathological behavior \citep{russo2018tutorial}.
 On the other hand, the literature on \textit{contextual bandits} \citep{wang2005bandit} provides a principled approach to deal with inaccurate reward estimates in a decision-making task.
-A popular modelling tool for doing this in the Bayesian framework is to maintain a probabilistic reward model that relies on two separate notions of uncertainty: epistemic and aleatoric.
-Epistemic uncertainty is the one that reflects the fact that we have not yet seen enough fine-tuning data to estimate the mean reward well, while aleatoric uncertainty reflects the irreducible noise associated with observing a reward.
-When such a reward model is coupled with an action-selection algorithm like \textit{Thompson Sampling} \citep{thompson1933likelihood}, high-quality estimates of epistemic uncertainty can be leveraged to produce a better balance between exploration and exploitation in the decision-making task, evidenced by lower regret.
-In this paper, we want to investigate the importance of employing epistemic uncertainty models in decision-making tasks with natural language and LLMs.
-In particular, we focus on one of the most fundamental decision-making tasks with natural language as input: \textit{contextual bandits}.
-In a contextual bandit problem, the agent must continually take actions based on observed context, which in our case is text, and observes the reward for the chosen action.
-This framework is applicable to a myriad of real-world scenarios.
-A concrete example application we will consider is the problem of automated content moderation on online platforms \citep{vaccaro2020end, gorwa2020algorithmic, ma2021advertiser}.
-In such a scenario, we have users who may post on a platform, and an algorithm then decides whether or not the content is safe to publish.
-In this paper, we study this scenario empirically, combining the insights from the LLM and bandit communities.
-The greedy approach outlined above is our main baseline and was chosen for its simplicity and ease of implementation.
-We benchmark it against approximate Bayesian models coupled with the Thompson Sampling algorithm for action selection.
-Since Thompson Sampling requires epistemic uncertainty to be of high quality to work well, we investigate several different approaches of doing so.
-Specifically, we compare techniques for epistemic uncertainty estimation that can be scaled up to be used with current LLMs.
-These are the Laplace Approximation \citep{daxberger2021laplace}, Dropout \citep{gal2016dropout} and Epinets \citep{epinets}.
-We show that all our TS policies significantly and consistently outperform the greedy baseline on a real-world bandit benchmark.
-A preview of the results is shown in Figure \ref{fig:preview}.
-These findings suggest that, while often overlooked, epistemic uncertainty plays a fundamental role in bandit tasks with LLMs.
+A popular modelling tool for doing this in the Bayesian framework is to maintain a probabilistic reward model that relies on two separate notions of uncertainty: \textit{epistemic} and \textit{aleatoric}.